Share Post:

 These documents describe different buyer types to prepare sellers to help uncover and solve customer problems.
 Each persona represents a typical customer.
 Profiles can include background, age, gender, job description, decision-making power, personal interests and aspirations, and other details that provide a better understanding of the customer.

-Delivering Relevant and Effective Content
+Delivering Relevant and Effective Sales Content

 At its core, sales enablement is the ongoing process of maximizing revenue per rep, by ensuring sellers convey the right concept using the right content throughout each stage of the buying process.